 This option reads an index file (usually with a .ndx extension) as produced by the make_ndx tool of GROMACS.
 This keyword may be repeated to load multiple index files.
 A group with the same name may appear multiple times, as long as it contains the same indices in identical order each time: an error is raised otherwise.
-In LAMMPS, the group2ndx command can be used to generate such file from existing groups.
-Note that the Colvars module reads the indices of atoms from the index file: therefore, the LAMMPS groups do not need to remain active during the simulation, and could be deleted right after issuing group2ndx.
 The names of index groups contained in this file can then be used to define atom groups with the indexGroup keyword.
-Other supported methods to select atoms are described in 5.
+Other supported methods to select atoms are described in 6.